Library Award for Undergraduate Research

 To be eligible for this award, applicants must:

-Be a current Valparaiso University undergraduate (in any class
+- Be a current Valparaiso University undergraduate (in any class or discipline)

-Allow their work to be publicly displayed in the library and online.
-Applications materials will not be returned.
+- Allow their work to be publicly displayed in the library and online.

 Application Requirements and Procedure